Die Konjunktionen obwohl und trotzdem

 3- Er hat nicht genug Geld, trotzdem fährt er nach Italien.

-4- Die Luft in der Stadt ist schmutzig, trotzdem möchten viele Leute dort leben.
+4- Die Luft in der Stadt ist schmutzig, trotzdem möchten viele Leute dort

 5- Der Computer ist teuer, trotzdem kaufen ihn die Leute.